shoelace-style/shoelace/docs/components/file-upload.md

 ### Accepted File Types

-Set the `accepted` attribute to set the accepted MIME-Type of the files.
+Set the `accept` attribute to set the accepted MIME-Type of the files.
 This attribute is consistent with the native file input.
 Visit the [MDN documentation for the accept attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/accept) for more information.

 ```html preview
 <sl-file-upload accept="image/*"></sl-file-upload>